hanxiaomax/Learncpp_CN/docs/7-14-Common-semantic-errors-in-c.md

 5 divided by 3 is: 1
 ```

-In lesson [[5-2-Arithmetic-operators|5.2 - 数学运算符]]， we showed that we can use static_cast to convert one of the integral operands to a floating point value in order to do floating point division.
+In lesson [5.2 -- Arithmetic operators](https://www.learncpp.com/cpp-tutorial/arithmetic-operators/), we showed that we can use static_cast to convert one of the integral operands to a floating point value in order to do floating point division.

-Accidental null statements
+## 意外造成的空语句

-In lesson [[7-13-Code-coverage|7.13 - 代码覆盖率]], we covered `null statements`, which are statements that do nothing.
+In lesson [7.3 -- Common if statement problems](https://www.learncpp.com/cpp-tutorial/common-if-statement-problems/), we covered `null statements`, which are statements that do nothing.

 In the below program, we only want to blow up the world if we have the user’s permission: